 Find out what your teen is thinking about studying Don’t dismiss anything.
 I have a cousin who majored in beer making.
 Honest.
 People joked about his decision to become a brew master.
-Today, he happily owns an award-winning, very successful microbrewery and some of the finest restaurants in New York City serve his beer.
+Today, he happily owns an award-winning, very successful, continually expanding microbrewery and some of the finest restaurants in New York City serve his beer.

 Listen carefully to what your teen is saying.
-Once you understand what she wants to do, then use your experience, knowledge and resources to guide her.
+Once you understand what they want to do, then use your experience, knowledge and resources to guide them.

 Research The answers to many of the questions being asked by you and your student are readily available if you know where to look.
 College websites usually list descriptions of majors and the courses required to earn a degree; some even explain which careers the major prepares you for.
 Other sites, like the College Board’s Big Future, explore both majors and careers.